Number bibs and time chips?

 Find the team in the team list by scrolling and add yourself as you sign up for the race.
 You chose how you want to compete – individually or as a team – in the sign up system.

 Please note that it is not possible to add more team members to your team if that starting group is full.
 In this case if you wish to add more team members, the members of the team have to change starting group to a group that has open spots and then the new member can sign up for the team.
 We will not over fill starting groups as this does not benefit anyone.

 Tough Viking – length and how hard is a race?

 The length of the courses varies from venue to venue and each course is unique.
 The race at the Royal Djurgården is 15 km and the races in Gothenburg as well as Stockholm Stadium are around 8 km.

 The courses are set in detail a few months prior to start and are publicized here and at our Facebook page.

 Remember that a Tough Viking race is anything but a flat walk in the park.
 Be prepared.
 Train.
 Hard.

 Men, Women, Elite and as a Team.
 Teams are mixed and you can set up the team as you prefer (all men, all women, mixed).
 A team is made out of at least 4 persons and the best 4 individual times are registered as the team final result.

 You could see this as a race and go for the best possible time, however many just aim at getting through our amazing and challenging course.
 It is all up to you how you will see it.

-In the start kit you get a time chip and this should be attached around the foot ankle.
-If you do not return the chip at the finish, we will invoice you 1.000 SEK (100 Euros) for lost time chip.
+In the start kit you get a time chip and this should be attached around the right foot ankle.

 How to get to the race and parking spaces?